CleverCodeCravers/.github/profile/README.md

 - **[VisualPairCoding](https://github.com/CleverCodeCravers/VisualPairCoding)** <br>Pair Coding / Mob Coding Tool.
 Enter the participants and turn duration, it will make sure you know whos turn it is.

 - **[WindowsServicify](https://github.com/CleverCodeCravers/WindowsServicify)** <br>Takes a command line application and turns it into a windows service.
 The service will keep your command running no matter what.

+## Tools for our tools

+- **[ToolingDeployment](https://github.com/CleverCodeCravers/ToolingDeployment)** <br>Scripts to download the newest executables of all our applications to the local system, be it windows or linux.
+"One script to rule them all"